 Holders of diplomatic and service passports of Armenia, China, Costa Rica, Georgia, Iran, Jordan, Kazakhstan, Mongolia, Moldova, Russian Federation, Serbia, Seychelles and Ukraine.

 Holders of diplomatic, service, and special passports of Egypt, Kuwait, Lebanon, Morroco, Oman, Syria and of the United Arab Emirates.

-Holders of diplomatic, official and service passports of Colombia, Cuba, India, Mexico and of Panama.
+Holders of diplomatic, official and service passports of Colombia, Cuba, India, Mexico, Pakistan and of Panama.

 Holders of diplomatic or official passports of the Republic of Korea.

 Holders of biometric passports of Albania, Bosnia Herzegovina,

 All flight crew members who are holding Flight crew Member’s License or a Crew Member Certificate issued under the Chicago Convention.

 The flight crew and attendants on emergency or rescue flights and other assistants in the event of disaster or accident.

 The holders of United Nations laissez-passer.

 The holders of Council of Europe laissez-passer.